KostasKoyias/c-util/README.md

 To compile your programm, say 'myprog.c' execute:
 	gcc -o myprog myprog.c list.o
 and you are set, you can now run the 'myprog' executable.

+### Let's run it

+To make things easier, a makefile and a c source file called 'main.c' demonstrating how to use the list library are included.\
+Take a good look at the code.
+It's easy to understand and it will help you learn how to use the library easy and quickly.\
+Type 'make' and then './main' to run the sample.

 #### Author ####
 Name:  Kostas Koyias